LombardiDaniel/Freya/README.md

 ### Prerequisites

-All libraries I used are open-source and can be downloaded free of charge
+All libraries I used are open-source and can be downloaded free of charge.
 ```
 <DallasTemperature.h>
 <DS3231.h>
 <OneWire.h>
 ```
-Can be found at:
+They can be found at:
 ```
 https://github.com/milesburton/Arduino-Temperature-Control-Library
 http://www.rinkydinkelectronics.com/library.php?id=73